Community & Cultural Calendars

 29-30: Swimming Tasmanian SC Championships

-TBC: Bowls Tasmania State Championships — Tasmania
+TBC: BPL Bowls Tasmania State Championships — Tasmania

 TBC: Triathlon Tasmania State Championships — Tasmania